nicolaferraro/camel-workshop/doc/inventory.md

 ## Start the service

-Start the app with `mvn clean spring-boot:run` and go to the following link: [http://localhost:8081/api/catalog](http://localhost:8081/api/catalog) to check if everything is working fine.
+Start the app with `mvn clean spring-boot:run` and go to the following link: [http://localhost:8081/api/items](http://localhost:8081/api/items) to check if everything is working fine.

 ## Checking the Swagger doc

 Point your browser to the URL [http://localhost:8081/api/doc](http://localhost:8081/api/doc), you will find the swagger definition of all the services.

+You can visualize the API on [https://editor.swagger.io](https://editor.swagger.io).
+Since we have enabled CORS, you can go to the Swagger editor website, click on *File -> Import URL* and paste `http://localhost:8081/api/doc`.

+The API will be shown and there are tools e.g. to generate clients for many languages.

 ## Test the service